JakubOnderka/ip_network_table/README.md

 This crate provides storage and retrieval of IPv4 and IPv6 network prefixes.

-Currently, it uses [`ip_network`](https://github.com/JakubOnderka/ip_network) crate, that provides IP network data structure and fork of `treebitmap` as backend, that provides fast lookup times, and a small memory footprint.
+Currently, it uses [`ip_network`](https://github.com/JakubOnderka/ip_network) crate, that provides IP network data structure and
+ [`treebitmap`](https://github.com/hroi/treebitmap) as backend, that provides fast lookup times, and a small memory footprint.
+Backend can be changed in future releases.

 ## Usage